MicrosoftDocs/entra-docs/docs/identity/authentication/concept-fido2-compatibility.md

 ---
 # Passkey (FIDO2) authentication matrix with Microsoft Entra ID

-Microsoft Entra ID allows passkeys (FIDO2) to be used for multi-factor passwordless authentication.
+Microsoft Entra ID allows passkeys (FIDO2) to be used for multifactor passwordless authentication.
 This article covers which native applications, web browsers, and operating systems support sign-in using passkey with Microsoft Entra ID.

 For enabling FIDO2 security keys to unlock a Windows device, see [Enable FIDO2 security key sign-in to Windows 10 and 11 devices with Microsoft Entra ID](#/authentication/howto-authentication-passwordless-security-key-windows).